maddymontaquila/Ignite2019-CreateBeautifulXFApps-Workshop/README.md

                     Size=32}" />
     ```

-    Here you are changing the source from a file (string) to a `FontImageSource`, a new feature in Xamarin.Forms 4.0.

 ## <a id="collectionview"></a>Using a Collection View

-7. Now let's swap out the `ListView` for a more performant alternative - `CollectionView`, which is new in Xamarin.Forms 4.3. `CollectionView` automatically utilizes the virtualization capabilities of each native platform to make your lists appear faster.
+7. Let's swap out the `ListView` for a more performant alternative - `CollectionView`, which is new in Xamarin.Forms 4.3. `CollectionView` automatically utilizes the virtualization capabilities of each native platform to make your lists appear faster.
 It also supports multiple columns of items, and a simpler API with no need for Cells.
 There are a few steps to change your `ListView` to a `CollectionView`:

-    7 a.
+    a.
 Stop debugging your app.
 We are going to change some C#, which can't be done during a debug session.

-    7b.
-Go into the `TodoListPage.xaml.cs` file and comment out the `OnListItemSelected` function.
+    b.
+Go into the **TodoListPage.xaml.cs** file and comment out the `OnListItemSelected` function.
 Uncomment the version of it below labeled step 7.

-    7c.
-Open `TodoListPage.xaml`.
+    c.
+Open **TodoListPage.xaml**.
 Change all instances of `ListView` to `CollectionView`.

-    7d.
+    d.
 Add `SelectionMode="Single"` to the opening tag of the `CollectionView`.
 This tells the `CollectionView` that you are only ever selecting one item at a time.

-    7e.
+    e.
 Replace `ItemSelected` with `SelectionChanged` in the opening tag of the `CollectionView`.

-    7f.
+    f.
 Delete the opening and closing `ViewCell` tags (keep the Grid and it's contents inside - CollectionView doesn't need a cell!)

     At the end of step 7, the XAML for your `CollectionView` should look like: